JeffersonLab/clara-docs/docs/clas/hadson.md

 ---
 title: Tutorial
 ---

-*The future belongs to the few of us still willing to get our hands dirty*
+*The future belongs to the few of us still willing to get our hands dirty.*

-Really, though,
+Really, though.

-do we need to get our hands dirty and start processing the raw data?
+Do we need to get our hands dirty and start processing the raw data?
 After all we did our fair share when we were post-docs.
 Just sit back, relax and listen Erik Satie, while students will create DSTs through blood, sweat and tears.

 But OK, I know, I know you're one of the small minority of scientists that can't wait, who need to process subset of data quickly,